-- · Basic infrastructure with its development history; - CISE sub-disciplines that have benefited from the infrastructure and CISE researchers involved in the development and leadership roles: - Prior research and education contributions the infrastructure enabled and the researchers, educators and students it served [evidence of prior contributions may include innovative research results, refereed publications and theses that used the infrastructure (identifying those without co-authors from the proposing institutions), use by courses, course-ware developed, software tool development, dissemination and use statistics (e.g., numbers of users, citations, etc.), technology transfer, and other government or industry support, etc.]; - Outreach to a diverse population of researchers; - Community satisfaction with the existing resource and community support for any proposed enhancements as well as sustained operation (note that the resource must demonstrate that it is of value to the community through simply funding operations); and - Coherent and detailed plan for achieving community sustainability of the infrastructure during the three years of funding of the project.
+- · Basic infrastructure with its development history; - CISE sub-disciplines that have benefited from the infrastructure and CISE researchers involved in the development and - Prior research and education contributions the infrastructure enabled and the researchers, educators and students it served Jevidence of prior contributions may include innovative research results, refereed publications and theses that used the infrastructure, use by courses, courseware developed, software tool development, dissemination and use statistics (e.g., numbers of users, citations, etc.), technology transfer, and other government or industry support, etc.]; - Outreach to a diverse population of researchers; - Community satisfaction with the existing resource and community support for any proposed enhancements as well as sustained operation; - A workplan that shows roles and responsibilities of each PI and Co-PI in establishing or enhancing the infrastructure associated with the CRI proposal; and - Coherent and detailed plan for achieving community sustainability of the infrastructure during the three years of funding of the project.
 This plan should include concrete steps, communities involved, and steps that will ensure success of the plan.
 The proposal should also describe any prior steps that have been taken towards community sustainability and their results.
 It should also describe the rationale for the approach and the factors that indicate that the plan can be successful.